SEMOSS/remote-client-server/README.md

 ## Adding New Models
 - Add a new file and class to the `app/gaas` directory to support the new model.
-- In model_utils/model_config.py, add the model config to the SUPPORTED_MODELS object.
+- In `model_utils/model_config.py`, add the model config to the `SUPPORTED_MODELS` object.
-- The expected_model_class can be found in the model_index.json of the downloaded model files.
+- The expected_model_class can be found in the `model_index.json` of the downloaded model files.
-- Update the `model_switch()` method in the QueueManager class to support the new model.
+- If you are adding a new `TYPE` of model, update the `model_switch()` method in the QueueManager class to support the new model.
-- You do NOT need to add an additional endpoint.
 - You can enforce type checking with pydantic by adding a new class to the `server/pydantic_models` directory.